 But even if they lose this lawsuit, at least the cities of San Francisco and Oakland forced the oil companies’ hand.
 In a high-profile case, they accepted the 97% expert consensus on human-caused global warming.
 These companies have employed scientists researching climate change for four decades, and as the world’s biggest and most profitable producers of carbon-polluting products, have the strongest motivation to deny climate science.
 If even Big Oil accepts the reality of human-caused climate change when pressed in court, it’s difficult for anyone else to deny it from here forward.

 Climate misinformation threatens the health and safety of our societies and our planet.
-Protecting citizens around the world from fake news designed to confuse and poison the debate about climate change must be a key priority for governments, advertisers and social media
+Protecting citizens around the world from fake news designed to confuse and poison the debate about climate change must be a key priority for governments, advertisers and social media platforms.

 The point is that fabricated stories on climate change generate audience numbers and revenue from advertising.
 It is business!
 As usual!